Morris Kline: Education and career

 Kline was born to a Jewish family in Brooklyn and resided in Jamaica, Queens.
 After graduating from Boys High School in Brooklyn, he studied mathematics at New York University, earning a bachelor's degree in 1930, a master's degree in 1932, and a doctorate (Ph.D.) in 1936.
 He continued at NYU as an instructor until 1942.

 During World War II, Kline was posted to the Signal Corps (United States Army) stationed at Belmar, New Jersey.
-Designated a physicist, he worked in the engineering lab where radar was developed.
-After the war he continued investigating electromagnetism, and from 1946 to 1966 was director of the division for electromagnetic research at the Courant Institute of Mathematical Sciences.
+Designated as a physicist, he worked in the engineering lab where radar was developed.
+After the war, he continued investigating electromagnetism, and from 1946 to 1966, he was director of the division for electromagnetic research at the Courant Institute of Mathematical Sciences.

 Kline resumed his mathematical teaching at NYU, becoming a full professor in 1952.

 He taught at New York University until 1975, and wrote many papers and more than a dozen books on various aspects of mathematics and particularly teaching of mathematics.
 He repeatedly stressed the need to teach the applications and usefulness of mathematics rather than expecting students to enjoy it for its own sake.
 Similarly, he urged that mathematical research concentrate on solving problems posed in other fields rather than building structures of interest only to other mathematicians.

 One can get a sense of Kline's views on teaching from the following: